 - ASIC Regulated: IC Markers is regulated with Tier 1 regulator ASIC license number 335692.

 - CySEC: IC Markets (EU) Ltd is regulated by the CySEC (Licence No 362/18)

 - FSA: We consider this an offshore regulator, Traders from Kenya at IC Markets are registered under Financial Services Authority (FSA) of Seychelles.

-Considering IC Market’s long industry reputation as a low cost regulated broker, we consider them to be safe & relatively low risk.
-Overall, the broker is well regulated and is considered safe for trading.
+Considering IC Market’s long industry reputation as a low cost regulated forex broker, we consider them to be safe & relatively low risk.
+Overall, IC Markets broker is well regulated and is considered safe for trading.

 Safety of Funds: